ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ### ctp-deploy-role

 Runs only the /srv/<project_name>/vm/<role_name> part of the playbook and then stops.
 This is a useful during role developing and or when you want to minimize the time it takes to configure something.
-For an example only reconfiguring the user accounts of the machine by using single_role with `clarified.core.accounts` role.
+For an example only reconfiguring the user accounts of the machine by using single_role with `nova.core.accounts` role.

 _Example usage:_